camoa/adrupalcouple/modules/contrib/editoria11y/README.md

       page under "Disable the scanner if these elements are detected."
 And do tell us about the conflict!
 If it is a common module we will add it to the default ignore list.
+* If you hit a white screen of death when setting up Views filters, check that you don't temporarily need to patch [core's bundle bug](https://www.drupal.org/project/drupal/issues/2988983#comment-14971083) to finish creating the View.

 ## Extending and modifying Editorially